sidd1870/retail-orders-data-analysis/README.md

 ## Project Overview

-This project focuses on advanced SQL analysis supported by Python for data cleaning and preprocessing.
+This project focuses on SQL analysis supported by Python for data cleaning and preprocessing.
 The objective is to extract actionable business insights from retail order data by solving real-world analytical problems using SQL.

 Python with Pandas is used for initial data preparation, while the core analytical work is performed using SQL queries, including aggregations, rankings, and time-series analysis.

 ## Tools and Technologies Used

-SQL for data aggregation, window functions, ranking, and complex business logic Python (Pandas) for data cleaning and preprocessing Jupyter Notebook for documenting the analytical workflow Kaggle dataset as the source of retail sales data
+SQL for data aggregation, window functions, ranking Python (Pandas) for data cleaning and preprocessing Jupyter Notebook for documenting the analytical workflow Kaggle dataset as the source of retail sales data